rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 # Millennialism

-Millennialism is a [modern view](index.md), a belief in a future utopian period, usually a thousand years (a literal *millennium*).
+Millennialism is a [modern](index.md) belief in a future utopia, usually a thousand year period (a literal *millennium*).
-This is a common view in modern Christian denominations (especially amongst protestants).
 We've seen echoes of millennialism through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
+And it has recently become a popular view amongst protestant Christian denominations.

 To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of millennialism in the ancient world.